-Faces of Hope
+Faces of hope

-Living with a disease that has no cure!
+Rosanne’s story – Living with a disease that has no cure!

 I’m not one to sit back and let things happen so, when I was diagnosed, I took charge.
 This disease was not going to consume my life or control me.
-My husband, David, and I sat down to discuss the future and agreed to starting on our “bucket list” rather than waiting until retirement.
+My husband, David, and I sat down to discuss the future and agreed to start on our “bucket list” immediately rather than wait until retirement.
 At the top of our list was to experience cycle touring the world on our tandem bicycle.
 Though I had lost strength and dexterity in my hands, I still possessed the strength in my legs and the determination in my heart to fully enjoy the cycling and adventure.
 Since making the decision, we have taken trips ranging from six to 15 weeks; experiencing the sites, history and people of Australia, Ireland, France, Denmark, Germany, Austria and locally.
 We do not intend to stop any time soon.

 Every day I am so thankful for my husband David’s love and support; and the support of family, friends and my medical support team (rheumatologist, gastroenterologist, family doctor, chiropractor, massage therapist, physical trainer, physiotherapist, and podiatrist).

 In 1992, I noticed that my thumb had gone white and consulted with my family doctor.
 She referred me to a specialist who diagnosed me with Raynaud’s Syndrome.
 “What is it?”
-A simple explanation is that the small blood vessels go “spastic”, severely restricting blood flow, therefore cooling and limiting the oxygen to the affected areas.
+A very simple explanation is that the small blood vessels go “spastic”, severely restricting blood flow, therefore cooling and limiting the oxygen to the affected areas.

 In 1997, I consulted a rheumatologist due to the constant swelling of my hands and shiny thick skin.
-During the visit, I’m told “You have scleroderma… thick skin… hardness around the organs… know in about five years if you’ll die… get really sick or just maintain the status quo… unfortunately there is no cure.”
-The news was shocking, and my husband and I searched scleroderma on the internet.
+During the visit, I was told “You have scleroderma… thick skin… hardness around the organs… know in about five years if you’ll die… get really sick or just maintain the status quo… unfortunately there is no cure”.
+The news was shocking, and my husband and I searched scleroderma on the Internet.
 The information about the disease was scary and depressing.
-About that time there was a movie about Bob Saget’s sister who had scleroderma and died consequently.
+Everyone around me had seen the movie “About Hope” about Bob Saget’s sister who had scleroderma and consequently died.
 That was the image people saw when I told them about my diagnosis.
 This was a really low point in my life but I wasn’t ready to give up!